Richard L. Pullano

 Mr. Pullano has obtained multiple record awards as recognized in the Illinois Jury Verdict Reporter.
 In 2008, he won a $2.5 million wrongful death verdict for the family of a 90-year-old Elmwood Park man who was struck by a vehicle.
 According to the Chicago Daily Law Bulletin, the verdict is “the largest ever in Illinois for someone 90 or older.”

-Other examples include $1.75 million in a farm accident case in West Central Illinois; $1.55 million in a case where a woman was sexually assaulted due in part to lapses in security by a management company; $650,000 in a geriatric case (92-year old plaintiff) involving a hip fracture; and $400,000 in a orthopedic injury case (forearm fracture) involving a minor.
+Other examples include $1.75 million for a worker injured at the facility of an international oil producer; $1.75 million in a farm accident case in West Central Illinois; $1.725 million for the family of a teen injured by fireworks; $1.55 million in a case where a woman was sexually assaulted due in part to lapses in security by a management company; $650,000 in a geriatric case (92-year old plaintiff) involving a hip fracture; and $400,000 in a orthopedic injury case (forearm fracture) involving a minor.

 The depth and breadth of Mr. Pullano’s expertise is evidenced by successful results, including: